-For pigeons in the wild, we limit the pigeon segmentation to Kirillov et al. (2023) and He et al. (2017) and the tracking to Bewley et al. (2016), other methods available like Bekuzarov, Bermudez, Lee, and Li (2023) and J. Yang et al. (2023) for segmentation and Karaev et al. (2023) for tracking might boost the performance.
+For pigeons in the wild, we limit the pigeon segmentation to Kirillov et al. (2023) and He et al. (2017) and the tracking to Bewley et al. (2016)), other methods available like Bekuzarov et al. (2023) and Yang et al. (2023) for segmentation and Karaev et al. (2023) for tracking might boost the performance.
 Using another tracker might also boost our single to multi-animal domain shift when dealing with 10 individuals.

-Finally, our current tracking approach relies on all subjects being present in the first frame for first frame re-identification, as well as all subjects staying in frame for the whole sequence.
-Future work can improve upon the tracking algorithm e.g. by using visual features for re-identification (Wojke & Bewley, 2018; Ferreira et al., 2020; Waldmann, Johannsen, & Goldluecke, 2023).
+Finally, our current tracking approach relies on all subjects being present in the first frame for first frame reidentification, as well as all subjects staying in frame for the whole sequence.
+Future work can improve upon the tracking algorithm e.g. by using visual features for reidentification (Wojke & Bewley, 2018; Ferreira et al., 2020; Waldmann et al., 2023).